 NEWARK, N.J., Aug.
-22, 2011 /PRNewswire/ -- Public Service Electric and Gas (PSE&G) is recommending that its gas heating customers test their gas heating systems now, before the chilly weather arrives.
-If there's a problem, PSE&G will come out to start the unit -- at no charge -- through September 11, 2011.
+13, 2012 /PRNewswire/ -- Public Service Electric and Gas Co.
+(PSE&G) is recommending that its gas heating customers test their heating systems now, before the chilly weather arrives.
+If there's a problem, PSE&G will come out to start the unit -- at no charge -- through September 9, 2012.

-"Chilly weather will be here soon, and one of the best things customers can do now is to check their heating system to ensure safe and efficient operation before the colder weather arrives," said Joe Bassolino, manager of business development at PSE&G. "By testing their heating systems early, customers will be prepared for the upcoming cold weather.
-In addition, PSE&G will be able to respond more quickly now if there is a problem.
+"Chilly weather will be here soon, and one of the best things our gas heating customers can do now is to check their system to ensure safe and efficient operation before the colder weather arrives," said Joe Bassolino, PSE&G's manager of business development.
+"By testing their heating systems early, customers will be prepared for the upcoming cold weather.
+In addition, PSE&G will be able to respond more quickly at this time of the season if there is a problem."

 - How to check your heating system:

 - Verify that the area surrounding the unit is free of combustible items like boxes, paper, clothing, paint, etc.